 Diploma in Business student

-She decided to study business to keep her future career options open, says Caprice Thomas who is currently completing a Diploma in Business and plans to move into the Bachelor of Business in Finance.
+She discovered her passion for business when she was in high school, says Camila Roa-Nunez who is currently studying a Diploma in Business and is planning to move into the Bachelor of Business next year.

 Advice for other students

 Expecting to complete the Diploma in Business at the end of the year, Camila has some great advice for other students.